dreispt/oetor/README.md

 This will make you familiar with OpenERP-inator's operation.
 You can follow it either after or instead of the quickstart.

-If OpenERP-inator is correctly installed, the following commands should execute without error:
+##### Prepararation

+For convenience, let's position in the home directory and confirm that all system dependecies are installed:

    cd /opt/openerp
-   ./oetor --help

-First, let's make sure deprendencies are installed and download OpenERP sources:

    ./oetor get-dependencies

+##### Create servers using nightly builds

+Download latest nightly build and create two server instances, running on ports 8070 and 8071:

    ./oetor get nightly 7.0

-Let's create and start our first server instance, running on port 8070:

-   ./oetor create test1 nightly-7.0 8070
+   ./oetor create prod7 nightly-7.0 8070
+   prod7/normbot start &

+   ./oetor create dev7 nightly-7.0 8071
-   ./test1/normbot start
+   dev7/normbot start &

-That covers the basics, and does the same as the quickstart command.
+This is very similar to what is done by the `quickstart` command.

+##### Create a server using Launchpad sources

-Stop the server with CTRL+C to return to the terminal prompt, and let's create another server instance using Launchpad sources instead, on port 8071:
+Let's create another server instance using Launchpad sources instead, using default port 8069:

-   ./oetor get source 7.0
+   ./oetor get source trunk
+   ./oetor create test-trunk source-trunk ./test-trunk/normbot start

+Oetor uses lighweight checkouts to get the sources from Launchpad, but even so this might take a while.
+If you wiah, you can continue with the tutorial without performing this step.
+If you completed it, now press CTRL+C to stop the server and get back to the terminal prompt, so we can go on.

+##### Create a custom server instance

-   ./oetor create test2 source-7.0 8070
+    ./oetor create deptm7 nightly-7.0
-   ./test2/normbot start
+    bzr branch lp:deptm-management

 What's in the box?
 ------------------